yangangchen/Sample_Python_Scripts/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-**Here are my sample python scripts.
+**Author: Yangang Chen.
+My sample python scripts.
 Python version: 3.5.**

-To run the code, you need to install **Python** and the following libraries: **matplotlib, numpy, scipy, PIL, pandas, bs4, sklearn, tensorflow**, etc. I suggest you to use **Anaconda** to manage the libraries.

 **Contents:**